-Colleen Benson, Client Care and Marketing Specialist
+Colleen Benson, Marketing Specialist

 Colleen earned her BA in Political Science from the University of Iowa and has a background in marketing and operations.
 She is also a Licensed Massage Therapist and comes to our practice with a mind toward whole body and mind wellness.
 Colleen will be helping us build our practice through thoughtful and targeted marketing and welcomes client feedback as to how to make your experience as therapeutic and comfortable as possible.

 Dania is currently in school working towards her bachelor's degree in psychology.
 She will then strive to reach her goal of obtaining a medical degree to specialize in psychiatric care.
 She has experience in both client care and administrative tasks which she hopes to utilize at BZA.